chalkygames123/vscode-settings/README.md

 ## Prerequisites

-Make sure you have the `code` command installed.
-If not, run the command `Shell Command: install 'code' command in PATH` from the Command Palette in VS Code.
+- Install the `code` command with the `Shell Command: install 'code' command in PATH` in the VS Code's Command Palette.

 ## Usage

-Symlink settings from the backup to the VS Code's user settings file location:
+### Symlink settings from the backup to the VS Code's user settings file location:

 ```shell
 ./link